Velar (VELAR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Velar Historical Price

-According to the latest data gathered on Velar live price page, the current price of Velar is 0USD.
+According to the latest data gathered on Velar live price page, the current price of Velar is 0.000653USD.
 The circulating supply of Velar(VELAR) is

 In the past 24 hours, Velar has shown a price movement of